takenobu-hs/processor-creative-kit/README.md

 ### (i) install

-  To expand source code in your working directory:
+  To expand the source code in your working directory:

     $ cd YOUR_WORK_DIRECTORY
     $ cabal unpack processor-creative-kit